illaweb35/repo_Ticketing/README.md

 ### Context of the project

-The Louvre Museum has commissioned you for an ambitious project: to create a new system for booking and managing tickets online to reduce long queues and take advantage of the growing use of smartphones.
+The Louvre Museum has commissioned you for an ambitious project:

+ To create a new system for booking and managing tickets online to reduce long queues and take advantage of the growing use of smartphones.

 #### Production